rl-institut/tracbev/README.md

 - clone repository to your local machine
 - install requirements found in requirements.txt (virtualenv recommended)
+- setup.py is not working yet

 ## Get Data

 The required data to run this tool will soon be available here.
+For now it can be requested from us directly.

 ## Running TracBEV